PardhuSreeRushiVarma20060119/HuggingFace-Training/ppo-HuggyTraining/README.md

 ## 📊 Results

 The PPO agent was trained successfully and learned to play the Huggy environment.

 [![Replay of HuggyTraining](./huggyreplayimg.png)](https://drive.google.com/file/d/1ilGBHVGAksp2vEu8C8IpKLoNCgKkjYLE/view?usp=sharing)

 Thanks to the Hugging Face integration, you can:
-- Preview the trained agent
+- Preview the trained agent in huggingface
-- Replay and test different checkpoints
+- Replay and test different checkpoints in game
-- Interactively compare performance improvements over training
+- Interactively compare performance improvements over training.

 ---